cilium/cilium/Documentation/bpf.rst

         .arg4_type      = ARG_ANYTHING,
     };

-There are various advantages with this approach: while cBPF overloaded its load instructions in order to fetch data at an impossible packet offset to invoke auxiliary helper functions, each cBPF JIT needed to implement support for such a cBPF extension.
+There are various advantages of this approach: while cBPF overloaded its load instructions in order to fetch data at an impossible packet offset to invoke auxiliary helper functions, each cBPF JIT needed to implement support for such a cBPF extension.
 In case of eBPF, each newly added helper function